Header image

 Balsamiq

 This tool offers a much leaner take on wireframing, going easy on the add-ons and keeping users focused on channeling their whiteboard or notepad workflow.
-However, it has numerous built-in components that you can drag and drop into your project’s workspace with minimal learning time.
+However, it has numerous built-in components to drag and drop into your project’s workspace with minimal learning time.
 Lastly, Balsamiq works on both PC and Mac.

 Balsamiq